Helen Maksagak

-Born on the land near Bernard Harbour in the Canadian Western Arctic, Maksagak was raised in Tuktoyaktuk, Aklavik and the Bathurst Inlet area and eventually settled in Cambridge Bay to raise a family of six surviving children with her husband John Sr. Together they were stalwart supporters of the growing indigenous rights movement in the Canadian north.
+Born on the land near Bernard Harbour in the Canadian Western Arctic, Maksagak was raised in Tuktoyaktuk, Aklavik and the Bathurst Inlet area and eventually settled in Cambridge Bay to raise a family of six surviving children with her husband, John Sr. Together, they were stalwart supporters of the growing indigenous rights movement in the Canadian north.
 Their home was often a stopping place and site of discussions when young Inuit involved in negotiating the Nunavut Land Claims Agreement or participating in Northwest Territories political life passed through the community.

-Maksagak was appointed as Deputy Commissioner of the Northwest Territories in 1992.
-In 1995, she was appointed as Commissioner, partially in anticipation of the pending creation of the territory of Nunavut in 1999.
-She was the first woman and first Inuk to hold the office.
-In April 1999 she transferred with her office to the new Nunavut Territory and continued to provide stability to the new government in transition.
-She served until April 2000 as the first commissioner of the newly created territory of Nunavut and then as Assistant Commissioner of Nunavut from 2005 until her death in 2009.
+Maksagak was appointed Deputy Commissioner of the Northwest Territories in 1992.
+In 1995, she was appointed Commissioner, partially in anticipation of the pending creation of the territory of Nunavut in 1999.
+She was the first woman and the first Inuk to hold the office.
+In April 1999, she transferred her office to the new Nunavut Territory and continued to provide stability to the new government in transition.
+She served until April 2000 as the first commissioner of the newly created territory of Nunavut and then as Assistant Commissioner of Nunavut from 2005 until she died in 2009.

-Helen Maksagak was appointed as a member of the Order of Canada in May, 2003.
+Helen Maksagak was appointed as a member of the Order of Canada in May 2003.
 She served as a member of the Qulliit (Nunavut) Status of Women Council and as an Elder for the Aboriginal Healing Foundation.

-Maksagak died on January 23, 2009, at the age of 77.
+Maksagak died on January 23, 2009, at 77.
 Helen Maksagak Drive in Iqaluit is named in her memory.